sequence-toolbox/QCE-2025-Tutorial/README.md

 </div>

 - The teleportation tutorial works on SeQUeNCe version 0.7.5 and above
-- The plug-in tutorial works on SeQUeNCe version 0.7.6 and above
+- The plug-in tutorial works on SeQUeNCe version 0.7.6 only